Make a cute money holder graduation card DIY style with some help from a Cricut.

 If you need extra help with this step, make sure to read my cutting HTV and weeding tutorial.

 Preheat an EasyPress 2 to 290F and set to 30 seconds (if using glitter mesh).
-If not, refer to the interactive EasyPress guide to find the perfect temperature.

 If you’ve never one, I have a full review and how to get started with an EasyPress 2.